pre-srfi/in-source-documentation/template.md

 ## Implementation

-A conformant sample implementations of the documentation library is provided.
+A conformant sample implementation of the documentation library is provided.
 It requires R7RS-small.

 Reader support for the syntax extensions is implementation-specific, and is not